tldr-pages/tldr/pages/common/spatial.md

 > A set of commands for managing and developing SpatialOS projects.

+- Run this when you use a project for the first time:

+`spatial worker build`

-- Build workers for local deployment on Unity on Windows:
+- Build workers for local deployment on Unity on on Osx:

 `spatial worker build --target=development --target=Osx`

-- Build workers for local deployment on Unreal:
+- Build workers for local deployment on Unreal on Windows:

 `spatial worker build --target=local --target=Windows`